European-Unified-ID/EUID-docs/docs/getting-started/gs-encryption-decryption.md

 Here's what you need to know about encrypting EUID API requests and decrypting respective responses:

 - To use the APIs, in addition to your client API key, you need your client secret.
-- You can write your own custom code or use the Python scripts provided in the following sections.
+- You can write your own custom code or use one of the code examples provided: see [Encryption and Decryption Code Examples](#encryption-and-decryption-code-examples).
 - Request and response use AES/GCM/NoPadding encryption algorithm with 96-bit initialization vector and 128-bit authentication tag.
-- The raw, unencrypted JSON body of the request is wrapped in a binary [unencrypted request data envelope](#unencrypted-request-data-envelope) which then gets encrypted and formatted according to the [Encrypted Request Envelope](#encrypted-request-envelope).
+- The raw, unencrypted JSON body of the request is wrapped in a binary [unencrypted request data envelope](#unencrypted-request-data-envelope) which then gets encrypted and formatted according to the [encrypted request envelope](#encrypted-request-envelope).
-- The response JSON body is wrapped in a binary [unencrypted request data envelope](#unencrypted-response-data-envelope) which is encrypted and formatted according to the [Encrypted Response Envelope](#encrypted-response-envelope).
+- The response JSON body is wrapped in a binary [unencrypted response data envelope](#unencrypted-response-data-envelope) which is encrypted and formatted according to the [encrypted response envelope](#encrypted-response-envelope).

 ## Workflow